rnacodes/FizzBuzzBang/Readme.md

 # FizzBuzzBang Program

-##Purpose: Program takes in any number 1 - 100 (either through user input or a for loop) and prints the number according to a set of rules:
+## Purpose: Program takes in any number 1 - 100 (either through user input or a for loop) and prints the number according to a set of rules:

-Fizz - if a number contains a 3 or is divisible by 3 Buzz - if a number contains a 5 or is divisible by 6 Bang - if a number contains a 7 or is divisible by 7
+Fizz - if a number contains a 3 or is divisible by 3 Buzz - if a number contains a 5 or is divisible by 5 Bang - if a number contains a 7 or is divisible by 7 If a number does not meet any of the previous conditions, it remains unchanged/

-The logic for the program is as follow:
+The logic for the program is as follows:

 Helper methods:
 - Three main methods: TranslateNumber, DoesContainDigit, and IsDivisibleByNumber